aenox368/interactive-web-experience/README.md

   so the entire site's content can be rewritten without touching any HTML, CSS, or app logic.

+📖 Documentation
+→ See the documentation folder for guides and posters.

+📦 Download
+→ Get the complete project package from the downloads folder.

 ## Tech stack

 - HTML5